jachin/beverages.cw/README.md

 ### end_date

-Limit the result set to scans that happend on or before this day.
+Limit the result set to scans that happened on or before this day.

 **key**: `end_date`

 **value:** *null* | `YYYY-MM-DD`

-List of beverages
-/drink/

 # Python Stuff #